MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Introduction

-To mitigate the data scarcity issue, the mixup strategy, a data augmentation technique, was introduced to generate virtual training samples via convex interpolations between original data points and their corresponding labels \cite{vanilla_mixup}.
+Benefiting from rapid advances in Deep Learning (DL), the field of MSA has witnessed substantial progress in developing model architectures \cite{Mult2019, glomo2024}.
+Techniques such as cross-modal transformers \cite{Mult2019} and advanced fusion mechanisms \cite{glomo2024} have demonstrated remarkable capability in modeling inter-modal interactions and extracting discriminative features.
+Nevertheless, the performance of data-driven DL models remains fundamentally constrained by the scale and quality of annotated data \cite{vanilla_mixup,borovits2026addressing}.
+This data scarcity often results in overfitting and limited generalization ability \cite{2014dropout,weldy2026simulated}.
+Furthermore, constructing MSA datasets is costly, as it requires collecting reliable, human-annotated multimodal sentiment data.
+To mitigate data scarcity, the mixup strategy was introduced to generate virtual training samples by convexly interpolating between original data points and their corresponding labels \cite{vanilla_mixup}.
 However, existing offline methods, including general domain techniques such as CutMix \cite{2019cutmix} and SaliencyMix \cite{2021saliencymix}, as well as multimodal specific approaches like $\mathcal{P}ow$Mix \cite{powmix} and MultiMix \cite{multimix}, often depend on randomly paired samples and offline optimization strategies, thereby neglecting the underlying emotional semantics.
-This may result in the blending of semantically inconsistent samples, \textit{e.g.}, combining a positive and a negative sample can introduce semantic confusion and label mismatch.
-Moreover, these methods typically employ fixed or uniformly distributed mixing ratios, which fail to adapt to the varied emotional intensities across different modalities.
-As a consequence, the quality and efficacy of the augmented data are substantially compromised.
+This may result in the blending of semantically inconsistent samples.
+Moreover, these methods typically use fixed or uniformly distributed mixing ratios that do not adapt to varying emotional intensities across modalities.
+As shown in Fig.~\ref{fig1}, MS-Mix generates augmented label distributions that align significantly closer to the ground truth than traditional mixup methods represented by Manifold Mixup, achieving lower Kullback-Leibler (KL) divergence.